CheshtaFoundation/cheshta-hugo/content/english/_index.md

       * A group activity hall of more than one thousand sq.
 Ft with audio- visual training equipment inclusive of a 115 cms LED Panel.

-      * Facilities for developing the skills / abilities of trainees in music, dance, art & craft etc
+      * Facilities for developing the skills / abilities of trainees in music, dance, art & craft etc.

       * Facility for Vocational training on use of Computers.
       "